aab595/CarSalesDecor/README.md

 1. Clone it or download the zip file
 2. Go to SaleCarsDecor directory using cd command line
 3. Install all dependencies with npm i command
-4. run the app with npm start
+4. run the app with npm run dev